Get the FREE one-click dictionary software for Windows

 Derived forms: mattered, mattering, matters

-See also: matter to
+See also: interest

-Type of: be, cognitive content, concern, consequence, content, ill, import, mental object, moment, physical entity, piece of writing, prob [informal], problem, trouble, writing, written material
+Type of: be, cognitive content, concern, consequence, content, exist, ill, import, mental object, moment, physical entity, piece of writing, prob [informal], problem, trouble, writing, written material

 Encyclopedia: Matter